 All September 2022 entry applications that are received before the UCAS Equal Consideration deadline of 26th January 2022 will have equal consideration for a place to study with us.
 If you are looking to apply and are worried about the equal consideration aspect of your application, please get in touch with our team to discuss your options.

-Once you’ve submitted your application and portfolio for one of our undergraduate programmes, you’ll be invited to complete a Creative Workshop.
-This is part of the application process and gives us the chance to get to know you as an artist.
+Once you’ve submitted your UCAS application for one of our undergraduate programmes, you’ll be invited to complete a creative workshop.
+This is part of the application process and gives us the chance to get to know you as an artist by reviewing your portfolio.

 Animation, Game Art and Visual Effects are all available to study full–time as either a three year Bachelor of Arts (BA) or a four year Integrated Master of Arts (MArt).